 I think I have spent more time trying to figure out if there are any significant waterfalls in Florida than actually visiting waterfalls in Florida.
 It’s difficult, since Florida is so flat.
-When you do a search, you will most likely find Falling Waters State Park in the Panhandle, which is the obvious winner in the Florida waterfall contest.
-I haven’t visited that yet, though.
+When you do a search, you will most likely find Falling Waters Falls in the Panhandle, which is the obvious winner in the Florida waterfall contest.
 By pure determination and hunting through Google’s images, I found at least two other waterfalls: Steinhatchee Falls and Falling Creek Falls.
-I’ll save Steinhatchee Falls for a later time.

 Falling Creek Falls was actually WAY more impressive than I expected.
 And that was all due to lowered expectations.
 Of the pictures I had seen, I was expecting an EXTREMELY small waterfall.
 Now, I know it’s all relative, but at 5 or 6′ tall, it was much taller than I expected.
 And that can often lead to much more happiness than over-expecting, only to be let down.
 So, to say the least, I was thoroughly pleased, and wondered why this wasn’t advertised more.
 Florida is beautiful and sunny, but it often seems monotonous, at least geologically speaking…so it seemed nice to find something a little more out of the ordinary.
 It also helped that even though it was nearly the beginning of winter, in this part of Florida, it had a very September-ish feel, at least to a Michiganian.

-Accessibility: 10/10 (I think a wheelchair could even do this.)
+Accessibility: 10/10 (easy, I think a wheelchair could even do this.)

 Where in the World is Falling Creek Falls?